Can garbage trucks help protect our lakes?

 The City of Madison paired with the United States Geological Survey (USGS) to monitor phosphorus in the City’s storm drainage system.
 The study shows a direct correlation between the mass of leaves in the street and the amount of phosphorus reaching our lakes.

 Leaf management campaign

 The City of Madison is using a multi-faceted approach in its leaf management promotion.
 Public service announcements will appear on four city garbage trucks from August through early December 2018.
 Ads wrapping the trucks will promote mulching leaves and leaf clean-up messaging alerts.
-Fliers will be included in October water utility bills educating homeowners about the benefits of leaf-free streets.
+In addition, October water utility bills will include fliers educating homeowners about the benefits of leaf-free streets.

 The marketing campaign will let citizens know they can improve lake and river health by keeping leaves out of the street.
 Before it rains, alerts via text or email will be sent to subscribers of Ripple Effects (www.ripple-effects.com), reminding residents it’s time to clear away leaves.

 More than 50% of the phosphorus in urban stormwater comes from leaves in our streets.
 Leaves create a “tea bag effect.”
 When water passes through the leaves, it allows phosphorus to drain from the leaves and move through storm sewers directly to lakes and rivers.
 Phosphorus entering our waters can fuel toxic algae blooms which may harm people and animals.